-The School of Medicine, working with the University of Colorado Denver's downtown campus, also provides the opportunity for students to earn a Master of Business Administration (MBA) degree in one calendar year.
+The School of Medicine, working with the University of Colorado Denver's downtown campus as well as the Leeds School of Business on the Boulder campus, also provides the opportunity for students to earn a Master of Business Administration (MBA) degree in one calendar year.
 Students must apply to the MBA program separately; however, the program will waive the requirement for the GMAT and use the student's MCAT scores.
 This program provides an excellent opportunity for medical students who wish to understand the business of medicine and to develop the skills necessary to work in health care administration.
 For addition details on the MBA programs.